-Staff then plan sequences of learning which are skills-led and context free, and then facilitate the children developing these skills through the context they have chosen.
+Staff then plan sequences of learning which are skills-led and – where possible – context free, and then facilitate the children developing these skills through the context they have chosen.
 As we plan from a skill (for example: Use shading to show light and shadow), we can develop and apply this skill to any context, be that learning about why the vikings settled close to the sea, or how stone age hunters began to use tools.
-Our staff weave in breadth of coverage objectives from the Regretless Curriclum to ensure that all children have a broad and balanced foundation of knowledge, but this may not look like a block of coverage looking at just one time period – we may cover elements of the stone age multiple times in a year as a reference point for other learning, using compare and contrast approaches.
+Our staff weave in breadth of coverage objectives from our own bespoke curriculum to ensure that all children have a broad and balanced foundation of knowledge, but this may not look like a block of coverage looking at just one time period – we may cover elements of the stone age multiple times in a year as a reference point for other learning, using compare and contrast approaches.

-- The PSHCE curriculum has already been updated and supersedes the PSHCE on our current Regretless Curriculum document – PSHCE Curriculum 2018.
-Further details of our PSHCE work in school can be found on our page here.
+- PSHCE Complete Curriculum Further details of our PSHCE work in school can be found on our page here.

 Religious education is delivered in line with the East Riding of Yorkshire’s agreed syllabus.
 The school has taken the opportunity to devise a collective worship policy which dovetails with our approach to PSHCE, providing a different dimension to learning about the self and enhancing our offering to the children.
 The collective worship policy is available here.

 Academic Packages and Approaches